gothxcat/conanimator/README.md

     - `make dist`

+## Development and Contribution
+- See `STRUCTURE` for an outline of the project
+- Code begins at `src/main.cpp`

 ### Feature Roadmap
 - ~~Functional GNU build structure and Hello World~~ &#10003;
 - ~~Object-oriented ncurses display initialisation and deinitialisation~~ &#10003;